Beef Beer Stew Recipe With Carrots, Cabbage, Onions, and Spices

 - 1 cups beef stock, (or more beer)

 - Cut the beef into stew-sized pieces.
-Combine together beef, flour, salt, and pepper in a bowl, and coat the beef.
+Combine together beef, flour, salt, and pepper in a bowl, and coat the beef in the dry ingredients.

 - Cook for about 20 minutes.
 Add the onions, carrots, cabbage, and beef stock.
 Bring the meal to a boil, then reduce heat to low and cook for 30 minutes.
 All of the ingredients should be reasonably soft at the end.
 Serve and consume hot.